rlv-dan/Snap2HTML/Snap2HTML/ReadMe.txt

   on Win7 Basic, otherwise it would hang when clicking on the browse for folders button.

+  Only files you have access to can be read.
+Try "Run as Admin" if files are missing.

   Internet Explorer may fail to load very large files.
 The problems seems to be a hard limit in some versions of IE. I have seen this problem in IE11 myself.
 Being a hard limit there is no easy solution right now.

   Large file tables can be slow to render and appear to have hung the browser, especially in Internet Explorer.
 The same can happen when navigating away from such a large folder and freeing the memory.

   --- Version History ---------------------------------------------------------